-If DDE is not already running as a service, then you can use the Windows Task Manager to see if any standalone DDE processes are still running.
-These will show up in the Task Manager process list as one, two or three java.exe processes and an fme.exe process.
-You can use the Task Manager to terminate these processes prior to restarting DDE.
+If DDE is not already running as a service, you can use the Windows Task Manager to see if any DDE processes are still running.
+These will show up in the Task Manager process list with the process names described earlier.
+If the recommended "Stop DDE<version>" menu command fails to terminate all DDE processes, you can use the Task Manager to manually terminate these processes prior to restarting DDE.